MERCON

-Mercon is the trade name for a group of technical specifications of automatic transmission fluid created by Ford.
-The name is a registered trademark (later becoming a brand) of Ford, which licenses the name and specifications to companies that manufacture the fluid and sell it under their own brand names.
+Mercon represents a series of technical standards for automatic transmission fluid, developed and trademarked by Ford Motor Company.
+This designation serves as a mark of quality that Ford has established for fluids used in automatic transmissions.
+The Mercon name, which has evolved into a brand, is licensed by Ford to various manufacturers.
+These companies are authorized to produce the fluid according to Ford's specifications and market it under their own brand names.

+The specifications outlined under the Mercon label cover various aspects such as viscosity, friction characteristics, and thermal stability, which are essential for the transmission fluid to perform under a wide range of operating conditions.
+This careful regulation ensures that all licensed Mercon fluids provide consistent quality and performance, giving consumers confidence in their use of aftermarket products.

+Overview

-The original Mercon (M2C185-A) transmission fluid was introduced in January 1987.
-Over the years, the original Mercon was supplanted by Mercon "V", Mercon "SP", Mercon LV, and Mercon ULV, which is the latest automatic transmission fluid.
+The original Mercon (M2C185-A) Transmission Fluid was introduced in January 1987.
+Over the years, the original Mercon was supplanted by Mercon "V", Mercon "SP", Mercon "LV", and Mercon "ULV", which is the latest automatic transmission fluid.
 Ford has upgraded the Mercon specifications over the years; the newer fluids are not always backward compatible with previous fluids.
 Newer 6 and 10-speed transmissions as well as Plug-In Hybrid (PHEV), and Electric Vehicle (EV) transmission technologies require specialized fluids to operate properly.
 There remains a market for older fluids that claim to meet the earlier fluid specifications.
-See the details below for backward compatibility of each fluid.
+See the details below for the backward compatibility of each fluid.

-Originally the name MERCON was associated exclusively with automatic transmission fluids, later Ford released MERCON gear oils and other lubricants under the MERCON brand.
+Originally the name MERCON was associated exclusively with automatic transmission fluids, later Ford released MERCON Gear oils and other lubricants under the MERCON brand.
 Not all Mercon fluids are licensed for reselling under another brand name.
 All licensed Mercon fluids must have a license number on the container.
-If no license number is found, the fluid may not be Ford approved and the automatic transmission fluid cannot be guaranteed to meet Ford specifications.
+If no license number is found, the fluid may not be Ford-approved and the automatic transmission fluid cannot be guaranteed to meet Ford specifications.
 Ford, like many automobile manufacturers, uses transmissions sourced from other suppliers or transmission manufacturers around the world; these transmissions are not manufactured by Ford.
 Many of these automatic transmissions use unique fluids that might not be shown on this page.